5 things life insurance companies don't always tell you

 Life insurance comes in three basic types: term (the cheapest kind, it has an end date), whole (costs more, has no end date, accrues cash value and premiums are fixed) and universal (also permanent and accrues, but with premiums that can vary).
 Insurance agents are happy to sell you any kind of policy, but of course their commission rewards are greatest when they can sell you more expensive policies.

 Each type of life insurance has advantages and drawbacks for different people, depending on a lot of factors like your age, health, why you need life insurance, and how long you need it.
 To ensure you're getting the best value, understand the policy and how it works for you before you buy.
+For example, some people may be better off with a long term care policy instead.

 4. Your term life policy doesn't (always) have to end.